 This presents an amazing opportunity for e-commerce specialists, as a greater degree of automation can be achieved.
-From answering basic queries to expediting the checkout process and even offering surveys, these bots are slated to revolutionise the overall end-user experience.
-E-commerce firms which are capable of adopting such technology should therefore enjoy higher levels of overall customer satisfaction.
+From answering basic queries to expediting the checkout process and even offering surveys, these bots are slated to revolutionize the overall end-user experience.
+E-commerce firms capable of adopting such technology should therefore enjoy higher overall customer satisfaction.

 AR in Relation to the Buying Process

 It is first crucial to point out the differences between augmented reality (AR) and artificial intelligence (AI).
-AI is primarily intended to solve issues that a client may have or to interpret vast amounts of data.
+Artificial Intelligence is primarily intended to solve a client’s issues or interpret vast amounts of data.
 AR is more concerned about providing customers with a tangible experience within the digital domain.
-Here are some instances of how AR can be leveraged by online businesses:
+Here are some instances of how online businesses can leverage AR:

 - Virtual tours of property for sale.

 - The ability to change the style of a clothing item via a point-and-click interface.

 Augmented reality will therefore have a significant impact upon the e-commerce community, as potential customers are now looking for a hands-on experience.
 This is why images that can be rotated and interactive infographics are more desirable than static pictures and long blocks of text alone (although there is still much to be said about quality content curation).